Frequently Asked Questions

 Our zero-cost model

 Founders Pledge membership is completely free.
 We charge no commissions, dues or transaction fees for any of our services.
 All we require for membership is a binding pledge to donate future proceeds to charity.

 Our entire operational costs are funded by a separate group of visionary founders, philanthropists and institutions who believe in our mission.
 These supporters provide a mix of monetary and in-kind support.

 If a member wants to support Founders Pledge's operations they can choose to give a portion of their pledge directly to us (as we are a registered charity), but there is absolutely no requirement to do so.

 In order to provide accountability, ensure mission alignment in our community, and avoid empty promises, the Pledge Agreement is a binding and legally framed commitment that you should take seriously.

-That said, the allocation of your pledge and the non-for-profit (NFP) organisations you ultimately decide to support, is wholly in your control.
-In other words, you can donate to any NFP of your choosing, anywhere in the world.
+That said, the allocation of your pledge and the non-profit organisations you ultimately decide to support, is wholly in your control.
+In other words, you can donate to any NPO of your choosing, anywhere in the world.